 _Racism and UN

 IMADR works to strengthen the international human rights protection mechanisms and promotes their effective use by those whose human rights are violated.
 IMADR works to link grassroots minority and indigenous groups with the UN human rights mechanisms.
 In particular, we focus on the two human rights bodies.

 IMADR places a special emphasis on the implementation of the International Convention on the Elimination of All Forms of Racial Discrimination (ICERD) adopted by the General Assembly in 1965.
 It is a legally binding international instrument that comprehensively addresses racism and racial discrimination.
 As of April 2021, 182 countries have ratified the Convention.

 ■ Monitoring and Lobbying

-IMADR works towards the effective implementation of the ICERD.
-IMADR monitors sessions of the Committee on the Elimination of Racial Discrimination (CERD) regularly, and assists civil society organizations in their lobbying activities.
+IMADR works towards the effective implementation of ICERD.
+IMADR regularly monitors sessions of its minority body, the Committee on the Elimination of Racial Discrimination (CERD), and assists civil society organizations in their advocacy activities.
 IMADR also utilizes other mechanisms available from CERD in addressing racism issues.
-IMADR has produced a “A Guide for Civil Society Actors” to provide useful information about the mechanisms of the ICERD/CERD and their effective use by civil society organizations, indigenous and minority rights defenders.
+IMADR has produced a “A Guide for Civil Society Actors” to provide useful information about the ICERD/ CERD mechanisms and their effective use by civil society organizations, indigenous, minority and migrant rights defenders.